86th Street station (BMT Sea Beach Line)

-The 86th Street station (also known as Gravesend–86th Street station) is a local station on the BMT Sea Beach Line of the New York City Subway, located at the intersection of 86th Street and West Seventh Street in Gravesend, Brooklyn.
+The 86th Street station (also known as the Gravesend–86th Street station) is a local station on the BMT Sea Beach Line of the New York City Subway, located at the intersection of 86th Street and West Seventh Street in Gravesend, Brooklyn.
 It is served by the N train at all times.
-During rush hours, several W and northbound Q trains also serve the station, serving as the southern terminus for W trips to Brooklyn.
+During rush hours, several W trains also serve the station, which serves as the southern terminus for W trips to Brooklyn.

 History

 The station opened on June 22, 1915, as part of an expanded Brooklyn Rapid Transit Company operation to Coney Island–Stillwell Avenue.
 Between 2001 and 2005, the station was known as Gravesend–86th Street when N trains originated/terminated here while the Coney Island–Stillwell Avenue terminal was reconstructed.
 Some destination signage continues to use this name.

 From January 18, 2016 to May 22, 2017, the Manhattan-bound platform at this station was closed for renovations.
-The Coney Island-bound platform was closed for a much longer period of time, from July 31, 2017 to October 29, 2018.
+The Coney Island-bound platform was closed from July 31, 2017 to October 29, 2018.

 Between October 21, 2019 and Spring 2020, N trains terminated here so work could be completed to protect Coney Island Yard from flooding.
 An out-of-system transfer was available between the N at 86th Street and the F at Avenue X station.